-Breakout Session for Team building using Interactive Drumming & Boomwhackers
+Breakout Sessions using Interactive Drumming & Boomwhackers

 Our breakout drumming event is up to 3 hours and involves splitting the entire group into 3 or 4 smaller sub-groups, each with their own facilitator.
 At the end of the event, all groups are reunited in the main room and perform a finale drumming performance as a large, unified group.

-This event is more intimate than the single room event and slowly creates a powerful experience of unity and collaboration.
+This event is more intimate than the single room Team Building event and slowly creates a powerful experience of unity and collaboration.
 Breakout Events are excellent fun Team building activities that create a unified experience for the entire team, while still keeping the individual aspect of the smaller groups.

-The breakout event starts with our standard introduction with all delegates present.
-After this we split the entire group into smaller breakout groups (there can be between 3 – 5 such smaller group), taking each to a separate, breakout room with a facilitator, ending with the whole group back in the main room for a finale performance.
+The breakout event starts with our standard introduction to all delegates present.
+After this we split the entire group into smaller breakout groups (there can be between 3 – 5 such smaller group), taking each to a separate, breakout room with a facilitator, and ending with the whole group back in the main room for a finale performance.

 The focus changes in that it is not simply an experience, but a more detailed workshop, taking both the skills and the business analogies to the next level.
-Due to the longer time of this event (up to 3 hours), we split the large group into smaller groups for more focused learning.
+Due to the longer time of this event (up to 3 hours), we can split the large group into smaller groups for more focused learning.

-The energy levels are raised in the breakout groups and we tap into people’s innate sense of musicality.
+The energy levels are raised in the breakout groups as we tap into people’s innate sense of musicality.
 This first session will last approximately 15 minutes. thereafter moving on to the breakout rooms.
 Returning to the main room we would then do the interactive performance for up to 20 minutes.

 There is usually a great deal of satisfaction involved in getting the performance done correctly at the end.
 There is a competitive element to the different groups which adds energy and enthusiasm .

 The second session is about showing how contrasting, or even conflicting rhythms when combined, form something greater than the sum of its parts.

 There is an overall company philosophy, style or message that is compared with the overall rhythm.
 There are many comparisons and analogies between a company and an orchestra.